Lucsofol/Lucsofol.github.io/README.md

 Syntax highlighted code block

 # About Me
 ## A brief telling of who Lucas Sofolo is

-I am a Senior at Iowa State Univesrsity majoring in Marketing.
+I am a Senior at Iowa State University majoring in Marketing.
+I am originally from a small town in Illinois called Roscoe.
+A couple of reasons I enjoy marketing is that it can have such an effect on a business's success and because it allows me to use my creativity to my advantage in the subject.
+For example, brand power and positioning have such an influence on consumer preferences, loyalty, and perception that it alone can make or break a firm.
+Everyone knows Mcdonald's golden arches which go to show how powerful a brand can become.
+Personally, a few activities I enjoy in my free time include running, reading, and watching horror movies.
+Welcome to my page!

 - Bulleted